-- A1 Theory : current concepts, principles and theories relevant to the Audio Technology industry - A2 Techniques : methods, tools and enabling technologies used in the area of creative Music Technology - A3 Applications : established applications of techniques developed within music technology - A4 Professional Issues : legal and ethical issues relating to the present and future use of technology developed within Audio Technology
+- A1 Theory: Research current and emerging concepts, principles and theories relevant to the Music Technology industry - A2 Techniques: Advanced application diagnostic methods, tools and enabling technologies used in the area of creative Music Technology - A3 Applications : utilise specialised skills to evaluate established and potential applications of emerging techniques developed within music technology - A4 Professional Issues: Critically reflect on legal and ethical issues relating to the present and future use of technology developed within Music Technology

-- B1 Evaluate and apply judgement to the techniques that relate to the Music and Audio industry - B2 Analyse problems and recognise opportunities to apply appropriate techniques to their solution - B3 Apply informed and reasoned arguments, descriptions and proposals that incorporate specialised Audio Technology knowledge - B4 Interpret the contents of articles and other sources, and form a judgement of their relative importance and relevance to an area of study
+- B1 Evaluate and apply critical judgment to the theories and techniques that relate to the Music and Audio industry - B2 Analyse problems and recognise opportunities to apply advanced specialised techniques to their solution accept responsibility for suggestions and directives - B3 Construct informed and reasoned arguments, descriptions and proposals that incorporate specialised Music Technology knowledge - B4 Interpret the contents of journals/articles and other sources, and form a critical judgment of their relative importance and relevance to music technology

-C1 Make effective use of a range of techniques, support tools and development environments

-- C2 Produce work demonstrating audio technical expertise and manipulation of audio material - C3 Work as a member of a development team, contributing to the planning and execution of a shared design and implementation task - C4 Plan, undertake and report a self-directed individual programme of investigation, design and implementation
+- C1 Display significant and effective use of a range of advanced theories, techniques, support tools and development environments - C2Produce work demonstrating advanced music technical expertise and judicious manipulation of audio material - C3 Work as a member of a development team, contributing to the planning and execution of a shared design and implementation task Apply diagnostic techniques to enable team work. - C4 Propose, plan, undertake and report a self-directed individual programme of investigation, design and implementation

-- D1 Communication: Communicate effectively in written reports and oral presentations using appropriate terminology and technical language - D2 IT Skills: Retrieve information using search engines, browsers and catalogues; use appropriate IT facilities to prepare and present music/audio/visual projects and artefacts in various formats (documents, oral presentations) - D3 Numeracy: Use mathematical techniques in the processes of analysis and design - D4 Problem Solving: Analyse complex problems and design effective solutions - D5 Working with Others: Plan and manage team projects using available support tools; work effectively as part of a team - D6 Self Learning: Organise activity and manage time in a programme of self-directed study
+- D1 Communication: Communicate effectively in written reports and oral presentations using appropriate terminology and technical language, display a coherent body of knowledge. - D2 IT Skills: Retrieve information using search engines, browsers and catalogues; use appropriate IT facilities to prepare and present music/audio/visual projects and artifacts in various formats (documents, oral presentations) - D3 Numeracy: Use mathematical techniques in the processes of analysis and design - D4 Problem Solving: Analyse complex problems and design effective solutions, take responsibility for decision making - D5: Working with Others: Plan and manage team projects using available support tools; work effectively as part of a team - D6 Self Learning: Critically review and organise activity and manage time in a programme of self-directed study